[This event is captured on video in five parts. Scroll down and enjoy!]

 These First 5 LA-funded programs serve pregnant women and families with newborns and young children.
 The services they provide — all free and voluntary with no commitment — include health and parenting education, support with breastfeeding, education about infant development and safety, and connections to community resources.

-The Welcome Baby program started in 2009 at California Hospital Medical Center with partner organization Maternal & Child Health Access.
+The Welcome Baby program started in 2009 at California Hospital Medical Center with partner organization Maternal and Child Health Access.
 Today, Welcome Baby is available through 14 hospitals in L.A.
 County, and some two dozen home visiting agencies offer services through the Family Strengthening Network.
 (Read more about the Family Strengthening Network.)

 Videos of the event